Logo Futurismo

 Kayaking

+Sea kayaking around the islet is also a great activity to enjoy!
+It takes about 40 minutes to paddle there.
+You can visit the different caves, see the cliffs from up close, and even dive outside the islet.
 Spending time in the ocean can be very therapeutic for some people.
-The sound, the tranquillity, and the scenery around are unique when you arrive at the Vila Franca islet, this volcanic crater lost in the sea.
+The sound, the tranquillity, and the scenery around are unique when you arrive at the Vila Franca Islet, a volcanic crater lost in the sea.

-Best time to visit Ilhéu de Vila Franca
+Best Time to Visit Ilhéu de Vila Franca

 David Rodrigues | The islet of Vila Franca during sunset